 - How to optimize a particular data management capability to get quick wins?

-Commonly used data management capabilities
+Widely used data management capabilities.

 Each company chooses its metamodel of data management.
 Still, some capabilities are commonly used in any company.
 The “Orange” model of data management includes several such capabilities.
 One of the key “Orange” model schemes can be seen in Figure 1.